Kevin-Yang130/AmazonExplorer/README.md

-# Amazon Review Analyzer Chrome Extension
+# Review Analyzer Chrome Extension

-This Chrome extension scrapes reviews from Amazon product pages and analyzes them using LLMs (ChatGPT, DeepSeek, etc.).
+This Chrome extension scrapes reviews from Amazon and Ebay product pages for analysis using LLMs (ChatGPT, DeepSeek, etc.).
+Users will be able to obtain review titles, stars, and text content, and then be brought to an LLM webpage of choice to paste in the reviews for summarization.
+The goal of this extension is to make the process of obtaining more detailed information from reviews quickly (beyond just average star rating) much easier.

 ## Features

-- Scrapes reviews from Amazon product pages
+- Scrapes reviews from Amazon and Ebay product pages
 - Configurable default prompt for analysis
 - Automatically opens LLM chat interface with formatted reviews
 - Supports multiple LLM platforms (ChatGPT, DeepSeek)